Museum Exhibits

 The Big Three: Boat and Shipbuilding in Benton Harbor and St. Joseph

-Located in our Research Library, this exhibit features images from collections that were recently donated to the Heritage Museum.
+Located in the Spelman Gallery on our lower level, this exhibit features images from collections that were recently donated to the Heritage Museum.
 These photographs came to the museum in poor condition and the Heritage Museum’s staff spent five months carefully restoring them for preservation, research and display.
 The exhibit tells the story of the boat-building industry in the twin cities and includes the 1897 Truscott boat that was acquired by the Museum in the early 2000s.

-St. Joe Lighthouse Tours Exhibition on the North Pier
+The St. Joseph North Pier Inner and Outer Lights: Lighthouse Tours and Exhibition on the North Pier

-An ongoing seasonal exhibit; open hours and tour tickets available at StJoeLighthouseTours.org.
+An ongoing seasonal exhibit; open hours and tour tickets available on our Tours page.
 Made possible in part by a grant from the Michigan Humanities Council, an affiliate of the National Endowment for the Humanities, a grant from the Berrien Community Foundation, and a gift from Entergy – Palisades Power Plant.